Search this Site

 When the river-mouth is open, the historical practice of surging in and out on the tide on a tyre or any floating object, is still a fun thing for all ages to do.
 When the mouth is closed, safe bathing Is particularly good for little children under their parents’ supervision.

 15 kilometers of pristine beaches meld together with towering, striated rock formations that are ancient, fossilized dunes, forming a majestic backdrop.
-Fossil dunes and tracks flank our shoreline attesting to abundant wildlife in the area 20,000 years ago when the sea was 100 kms away beyond the Agulhas Bank
+Fossil dunes and ancient animal tracks flank our shoreline attesting to abundant wildlife in the area 20,000 years ago when the sea was 100 kms away beyond the Agulhas Bank.

 Nowadays, dolphins and whales (in season) can frequently be watched while on a beach walk and even a seal or two can be spotted near the shoreline.